-Saturday: God is a generous God, and He has demonstrated this generosity to us in a multitude of ways.
+FRIDAY: God is a generous God, and He has demonstrated this generosity to us in a multitude of ways.
 As He transforms and shapes us by His presence, He teaches us to also be generous.
-Like with fasting, He uses generosity to break the hold that "stuff" can have on us, enabling us live in freedom instead.
+Like with fasting, He uses generosity to break the hold that "stuff" can have on us, enabling us to live in freedom instead.

 Choose a way to express generosity today.
-It might mean making a donation to a local charity, re-gifting some items to bless someone else, or giving blood to help save lives.
+It might mean making a donation to the church or a local charity, re-gifting some items to bless someone else, or giving blood to help save lives.
 You could even give the gift of time to visit a shut-in or help someone with a specific need.
-Give for the benefit of others, thanking God for the opportunity to be a blessing in their lives.
+Give your gift for the benefit of others, thanking God for the opportunity to be a blessing in their lives.